csl-622/user_dynamics/README.md

 Edit:-

 5.A new code driver.py is created to model the topics that were calculated and stored in the 2D matrix.
+The similarity threshold is hardcoded for 70%.
 The word embedding is done using a file named "lexvec.commoncrawl.300d.W+C.pos.vectors" but it is not uploaded here(it's more than 5 GB).
 To download the file, open the link given below and then extract it and paste the content in the working directory...

 https://www.dropbox.com/s/zkiajh6fj0hm0m7/lexvec.commoncrawl.300d.W%2BC.pos.vectors.gz?dl=1